yegor256/blog/_posts/2016/may/2016-05-24-who-is-project-manager.md

 **Project management** is a set of tools to _predict_ the outcome of a project.
 Planning is one of those tools.
 Guessing is another one.
-Expert judgement is yet another one, which you were using while making that coffee.
+Expert judgment is yet another one, which you were using while making that coffee.
 You were an expert and knew how to use the machine, the electricity, and the water tap.
-You didn't need any other tools except your **expert judgement**.
+You didn't need any other tools except your **expert judgment**.
 And it worked.
 In bigger projects, we would need more powerful instruments and methods.
 For example, we could use some scheduling software to plan when to put the beans into the machine, when to put that cup under the dipping point and when to